18107/OpenSCAD-batch-export-stl/README.md

 }
 ```

-`python export.py TestFile.scad` will generate a folder named "TestFile stl", and will contain the files "cube.stl" and "Ball.stl"
+`python export.py ExampleFile.scad` will generate a folder named "ExampleFile exported", and will contain the files "cube.stl" and "Ball.stl"